Absorption of scalars by extremal black holes in string theory: Introduction and summary

-In this article, we are concerned with how are such $\a$ corrections expressed for extremal black holes, for which $T=0$.
-In this case, (\ref{seccaoto}) clearly should not be written in that form, although we have shown \cite{Moura:2014epa} that this formula for the cross section has a smooth behavior in the extremal limit.
-(Naturally, in this limit $c(R_H)=0.$) In any case, there should be a formula encoding the $\a$ corrections to the absorption cross section specifically for spherically symmetric extremal black holes.
-(We keep the requirement of spherical symmetry because only for these black holes general formulas for the absorption cross section are known.)
+In this article, we are therefore concerned with how are such $\a$ corrections to the low frequency absorption cross section expressed for extremal black holes.

+The $\a$-corrected absorption cross section is known at least for a class of 1/4 BPS $\mathcal{N}=4$ black holes in string theory with leading $\a$ corrections both in $d=4$ and $d=5$ \cite{Kuperstein:2010ka}.
+In both cases the low frequency absorption cross section and the black hole entropy were computed, and the agreement $\sigma= 4 G S$ was obtained to first order in $\a,$ i.e. the leading $\a$ corrections for these two quantities were equal.
+This motivates us to investigate if this agreement is also verified for general extremal black holes, or at least to supersymmetric black holes, or if it is just a coincidence valid just for that particular class of 1/4 BPS $\mathcal{N}=4$ black holes.

 The article is organized as follows.
-In section 2, by considering the near--horizon geometry of $\a$-corrected extremal black holes, we derive a formula for their absorption cross section.
-In section 3, we briefly review Wald's formula and Sen's formalism to compute the entropy of $\a$-corrected extremal black holes.
-We then compute the $\a$-corrected absorption cross section and entropy for three different solutions, in each case comparing the two quantities.
-In section 4, we take the extremal Reissner--Nordstr\"om solution in $d=4$ with leading $\a$ corrections.
-In section 5, we consider dyonic black holes in heterotic string theory, also in $d=4$.
-In section 6, we consider electrically charged black holes in $d=5$ supergravity.
-We conclude by discussing our results.
+In section \ref{nhg}, by considering the near--horizon geometry of $\a$-corrected spherically symmetric extremal black holes, we obtain a formula for their low frequency absorption cross section.
+We keep the requirement of minimally coupling of the scalar field and of spherical symmetry, because only for these black holes general formulas for the absorption cross section are known.
+In section \ref{walds}, we briefly review Wald's formula and Sen's formalism to compute the entropy of $\a$-corrected extremal black holes.
+We then apply these results to different black hole solutions with higher derivative corrections.
+In section \ref{emdgb}, we consider black holes in Einstein-Maxwell-dilaton theory with Gauss-Bonnet corrections (these solutions are not stringy in general).
+In section \ref{itz}, we take the extremal Reissner--Nordstr\"om solution in $d=4$ with leading string $\a$ corrections.
+In section \ref{glc}, we take black holes in $d=4$ $\mathcal{N}=2$ supergravity, with full supersymmetric $\a$ corrections.
+In section \ref{senglc}, we consider dyonic black holes in heterotic string theory, also in $d=4$, just with Gauss-Bonnet (non-supersymmetric) corrections.
+In section \ref{d5}, we consider different kinds of charged black holes in $d=5$ supergravity with leading $\a$ corrections.
+Finally, in section \ref{murthy} we review the 1/4 BPS $\mathcal{N}=4$ black holes with $\a$ corrections for which $\sigma= 4 G S$ considered in \cite{Kuperstein:2010ka} to which we referred in the previous paragraph.
+In this case the absorption cross section was computed through a different method and corresponds to a different case: the corresponding scalar field is not external, but intrinsic to string theory.
+For each case we compute the $\a$-corrected absorption cross section and entropy, comparing the two quantities in order to verify if there exists any relation between them.
+We conclude by discussing and comparing our results considering different criteria in section \ref{discussion}.